 During meditation, the words and melody of the ecstatic refrain kept repeating in my awareness.
 As thoughts and images drifted through my mind, I remembered that I am not these thoughts, and my attention returned again and again to

-chidananda rupah shivo’ham shivo’ham.
+chidananda-rupah shivo’ham shivo’ham.
 After some time, my mind became quiet, and I felt I was tasting the bliss of Shiva.

 I have remembered and loved this hymn since I first heard Baba sing it.
-I can hear him singing it now—reminding me sweetly not to identify with all the fluctuating feelings, thoughts, and circumstances of my life, but rather to know that “I am Consciousness and bliss.
+I can hear him singing it now—reminding me sweetly not to identify with all the fluctuating feelings, thoughts, and circumstances of my life, but rather to know that “I am Consciousness and Bliss.
 I am Shiva!
 I am Shiva!”

-Not long ago at work, I became aware of feeling insecure in a new setting, and I was comparing myself to my co-workers.
+Not long ago at work, I became aware of feeling insecure in a new setting, and I was comparing myself to my coworkers.
 I then decided to focus on my breathing, told myself that I was not my uncomfortable feelings, and began repeating to myself, “I am Consciousness.
 I am Consciousness.”
 I felt so happy with this awareness—and it totally dissolved my discomfort!
 I felt I had a secret in my heart, keeping me strong and bringing me bliss.

 Thanks to Adi Shankaracharya, a day that started with uneasiness became a memory of clarity, of sweetness, and of joy that sustains me still.